Grant Application Process :: Hugh C. Becker Grant Awards

 Hugh C. Becker was one of the Twin Cities Chapter’s first members.
-Before his death in 2007 at 89, Hugh established a trust and the Hugh C. Becker Foundation for the purpose of promoting muskie-related conservation programs.
-As per Hugh’s wishes, each year the foundation gifts funds generated by the trust to the Twin Cities Chapter of Muskies, Inc. Provisions stipulate that 25% of funds be returned to the trust, so that this gift should last in perpetuity.
+Before his death in 2007 at 89, Hugh established the Hugh C. Becker Foundation for the purpose of promoting muskie-related programs.
+As per Hugh’s wishes, each year the foundation gifts funds generated by its investments to the Twin Cities Chapter of Muskies, Inc. Provisions stipulate that 25% of funds be returned to investments each year, so that this gift should, hopefully, last in perpetuity.

-Chapter members serving on the chapter’s Hugh C. Becker Grant Committee meet each year to disburse the funds as grants.
-Since its inception, nearly $2,000,000 has been granted to Muskies, Inc. chapters and conservation agencies throughout North America for projects such as muskie propagation, stocking, habitat, water quality, and professional research.
+Chapter members serving on the Hugh C. Becker Grant Committee meet each year to evaluate applications and disburse the funds in the form of grants.
+Since its inception, nearly $2,100,000 has been granted to Muskies, Inc. chapters and conservation agencies throughout North America for muskie-related projects such as muskie propagation, stocking, habitat improvement, water quality, professional research, and youth and veteran-related activities.

 ABOUT HUGH C. BECKER